The Cloud Migration Guide – Part 4: How to achieve a successful cloud migration

 3. Lacking a concrete goal

 Undertaking a cloud migration is not in itself a strategic business objective.
-A migration must be done to achieve a business outcome.
+Migration must be done to achieve a business outcome.
 Failing to have a concrete case for why you are choosing cloud can easily lead to a failed project in terms of tangible results.

 Being unclear on the true drivers of change can actually leave you in a more restricted state with increased costs.
 So you need to know why you are migrating to the cloud and whether there’s a better alternative far before you begin considering implementing a solution.